Daily swimming distances vary considerably from one trip to the next.

 You will be escorted on the crossings by a number of boats, which will provide safety cover and provide drinks and nutrition throughout the swim.
 The guides will also be on board to assist you in improving your technique.
-You can of course, at any time, get on board one of the boats.
+You can, of course, get on board one of the boats at any time.

 SwimTrek was founded by Simon Murie in 2003 after he travelled to Canakkale, Turkey to follow in Byron's footsteps and swim from Asia to Europe.
 Organising this proved to be be quite difficult and Simon couldn't believe that there wasn't a company who ran holidays for swimming enthusiasts.
-As a result, he launched Swimtrek and in the summer of 2003, the first tour ran to the Greek Cyclades.
-The rest, as they say, is history!
+As a result, he launched Swimtrek and in the summer of 2003.
+The first tour ran to the Greek Cyclades and the rest, as they say, is history!

 Encountering various marine life is one of the great joys of these trips.
 It's not simply head down and swim to the next island.
 From sea turtles in Greece, dolphins in Scotland, seals in the Scillies and porpoises in Turkey, the sea life will enchant you.
 Although generally absent from our trips, Jellyfish can theoretically be present in all of the locations that we go to.
 However, most of the jellyfish varieties that we are likely to encounter are of the non-stinging type.

 There are a number of stroke technique differences between the pool and open water.
 Throughout the trip, we will continually work on improving your open water swimming stroke, through demonstrations and lessons where required.